Skip to main content

 Additionally, you can specify the IP address of an NBDD (NetBIOS over TCP/IP Datagram Distribution server).
 Since NBDD uses the UDP protocol, you must make sure that you set your VPN server protocol to Multi-daemon.

-Optionally, the NetBIOS over TCP/IP Scope ID can be specified as a character string (which is appended to a NetBIOS name).
+Optionally, the NetBIOS over TCP/IP Scope ID can be specified as a character string (appended to a NetBIOS name).
 NetBIOS Scope IDs allow computers to use the same (NetBIOS) computer name as long as they have different Scope IDs.

 connection-security-refresh.png